 Some kinds of pinkeye are noninfectious, such as:

 - allergic conjunctivitis, which happens more often in kids with other allergic conditions, like hay fever.
 Triggers include grass, ragweed pollen, animal dander, and dust mites.

 - irritant conjunctivitis, caused by anything that irritates the eyes, such as air pollution or chlorine in pools

 Pinkeye in Newborns

-Newborns are at risk for pinkeye and can develop serious health complications if it's not treated.
+Newborns are at risk for pinkeye and can develop serious health problems if it's not treated.
 If a pregnant woman has an STD, during delivery the bacteria or virus can pass from the birth canal into the baby's eyes, causing pinkeye.
-To prevent this, doctors give antibiotic ointment or eye drops to all babies immediately after birth.
+To prevent this, doctors give antibiotic ointment or eye drops to all babies right after birth.
 Occasionally, this treatment causes a mild chemical conjunctivitis, which usually clears up on its own.
 Doctors also can screen pregnant women for STDs and treat them during pregnancy to prevent spreading the infection to the baby.

 Besides the telltale red or pink color that gives pinkeye its name, eye discomfort is a common symptom.
 Kids might say that it feels like there's sand in the eye.
 Often, there's some discharge from the eye, and pain and swelling of the conjunctiva.
 Some kids have swollen eyelids or sensitivity to bright light.
 Pinkeye can affect one or both eyes.

 In cases of allergic conjunctivitis, itchiness and watery eyes are common symptoms.